l7mp/stunner/docs/DEPLOYMENT.md

 only.
 Due to servers being deployed into ordinary Kubernetes pods, the server's host candidate will likewise contain a private pod IP address.
-Then, since in the Kubernetes networking model ["pods can communicate with all other pods on any other node without a NAT"](https://kubernetes.io/docs/concepts/services-networking), the clients relay candidate and the servers' host candidate will have direct connectivity in the Kubernetes private container network and the ICE connectivity check will succeed.
+Then, since in the Kubernetes networking model ["pods can communicate with all other pods on any other node without a NAT"](https://kubernetes.io/docs/concepts/services-networking), clients' relay candidates and the servers' host candidates will have direct connectivity in the Kubernetes private container network and the ICE connectivity check will succeed.
 See more explanation [here](examples/kurento-one2one-call/README.md#what-is-going-on-here).

-A word of warning here: when using STUNner refrain from configuring additional public STUN/TURN servers, apart from STUNner itself.
+A word of warning: when using STUNner refrain from configuring additional public STUN/TURN servers, apart from STUNner itself.
 The rules to follow in setting the [ICE server configuration](https://github.com/l7mp/stunner#configuring-webrtc-clients) in asymmetric ICE mode are as below:

 - on the client, set STUNner as the *only* TURN server and configure *no* STUN servers, whereas
-- on the server do *not* configure *any* STUN or TURN servers at all.
+- on the server do *not* configure *any* STUN or TURN servers whatsoever.

+Most users will want to deploy STUNner using the asymmetric ICE mode.
+In the rest of the docs, unless noted otherwise we will assume the asymmetric ICE mode with the media plane deployment model.

+> **Warning**
-Note that deviating from the above rules *might* work in certain cases, but may have uncanny and hard-to-debug side-effects.
+Deviating from the above rules *might* work in certain cases, but may have uncanny and hard-to-debug side-effects.
 For instance, configuring clients and servers with public STUN servers in certain unlucky situations may allow them to connect via server-reflexive ICE candidates, completely circumventing STUNner.
 This is on the one hand extremely fragile and, on the other hand,